mvcorrea/ngmonMonitor/README.md

-# ngmonScheduler
+# ngmonMonitor
-scheduler used in ngmon
+web client used in ngmon

 attempt to translate the [moncgi](http://moncgi.sourceforge.net/index.php/mon.cgi/main) in javascript